ECronin1973/Applied_Statistics_MyWork/README.md

  ### Efficiency

- According to [Laerd Statistics](https://statistics.laerd.com/statistical-guides/one-way-anova-statistical-guide-2.php)ANOVA is preferred over multiple t-tests because it controls the Type I error rate, is more efficient by comparing all groups in a single test, and reduces the complexity and time required for analysis.
+ According to [Laerd Statistics](https://statistics.laerd.com/statistical-guides/one-way-anova-statistical-guide-2.php) ANOVA is preferred over multiple t-tests because it controls the Type I error rate, is more efficient by comparing all groups in a single test, and reduces the complexity and time required for analysis.

  ### Comprehensive Analysis